 Shiva, who was carrying the Ganges river on his shoulder to defend the world from floods, decided to visit the island.
-During the lending, however, few drops of water spilled from the Ganges to create the Grand Bassin, in a crater of an extinct volcano.
+During the lending, however, few drops of water spilt from the Ganges to create the Grand Bassin, in a crater of an extinct volcano.

-The Ganges was not happy to be left there, however Shiva promised that one day the new inhabitants of the island would come every year for a pilgrimage during which the water of the lake would be given as an offering.
+The Ganges was not happy to be left there, however, Shiva promised that one day the new inhabitants of the island would come every year for a pilgrimage during which the water of the lake would be given as an offering.

 How to plan the visit to the Ganga Talao

 Start your visit at the 33 metres tall statue of Lord Shiva.
-Walk to the lake and follow the path along the lake shore till you arrive at the temple (see map below)
+Walk to the lake and follow the path along the lakeshore till you arrive at the temple (see map below)

 From the temple you can follow the steps to the top of the hill where you will have a beautiful view of the surrounding area, beside encountering a few monkeys.